RJRandell79/RJR-Studios/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.9.0 =
+* Important: iThemes Security requires WordPress 5.4 or later.
+* Enhancement: Add a setting for configuring the number of bans added to the server config files (.htaccess/nginx.conf).
+* Enhancement: Store the time a ban was added, and the lockout module responsible for the ban.
+* Enhancement: Overwrite Restrict Content Pro's detected IP address with the IP detected by iThemes Security.
+* Tweak: Disable SSL verification when performing the Security Check Loopback test.
+Some hosts can't properly verify loopback requests.
+This verification is unnecessary in this circumstance, and disabling SSL verification aligns iThemes Security with default WordPress loopback behavior.
+* Bug Fix: PHP warnings when invalid entries are stored in the WordPress Cron storage.
+* Bug Fix: Update the list of tables added to wpdb.
+* Bug Fix: Remove default value for text columns.
+This caused an issue on MySQL 8 and is unnecessary.
+* Bug Fix: Missing borders in the sidebar widgets on WordPress 5.5.
+* Bug Fix: Notice actions didn't trigger when "Hide Admin Bar" is enabled.
+* Bug Fix: Some users would be force to choose a strong password twice in a row.
+* Bug Fix: Warning when saving the Ban Users module outside of the Settings Page without passing the legacy host_list setting.
+* Bug Fix: Passwords Requirements compatibility with Restrict Content Pro.
+* Bug Fix: PHP warnings that may occur when initializing default user groups on a new installation.

+= 7.8.0 =
+* New Feature: The new, improved WordPress Security Site Scan powered by iThemes checks if Google has detected malware and added your site to their threat list.
+* Enhancement: Remove quick bans.
+Persist banned hosts to .htaccess or nginx.conf on an hourly schedule.
+* Tweak: Cap banned hosts persisted to .htaccess or nginx.conf to the most recent 100.
+This number can be adjusted with the "itsec_ban_users_max_hosts_for_server_config" filter.
+Older banned hosts will be locked out after WordPress loads.
+* Tweak: Ensure randomly generated passwords are considered strong by the Strong Passwords library.
+* Tweak: Suggest a 32 character password when forcing a password change.
+* Tweak: Change insensitive language to be more inclusive.
+* Bug Fix: PHP warning when a user's email address is updated outside of the user edit admin page.
+* Bug Fix: Fix login interstitials on WP Engine when using a front-end login form.
+* Bug Fix: PHP warning when checking opaque tokens.
+* Bug Fix: PHP warning after successfully connecting a site to iThemes Sync via the login connection flow.
+* Bug Fix: File Change Security Message would not appear for new installs.

+= 7.7.1 =
+* Bug Fix: PHP warning when evaluating password requirements.

+= 7.7.0 =
+* Important: iThemes Security requires PHP 5.6 or greater and WordPress 5.2 or greater.
+* New Feature: Save Time Securing WordPress With User Groups!
+* New Feature: Simplified connection flow when setting up iThemes Sync.
+* Enhancement: Add a warning if a WordPress Salt is set to an invalid value.
+* Enhancement: Include child log items in the logs list table.
+These are helpful for debugging issues.
+* Enhancement: Improve performance of the logs page on sites with large number of log items.
+* Enhancement: Check tables exist after completing a DB upgrade.
+* Tweak: When logging $_SERVER, only log a snapshot of available properties.
+* Bug Fix: The "Mulisite Tweaks -> Hide Updates" setting prevented auto-updates from running with WP Cron.
+* Bug Fix: Backup event was not added when the WP Cron Scheduler was reset manually.
+* Bug Fix: Admin Notices Popover was not being hidden when clicking outside the Popover on WP 5.3.
+* Bug Fix: New Password Requirements for already created accounts were not enforced until the second login.
+* Bug Fix: Update admin notices styling to be compatible with WordPress 5.4.
+* Bug Fix: Periodically clear expired opaque tokens.
+* Bug Fix: Don't block registration page when "wp-signup.php" is the Hide Backend register slug.
+* Bug Fix: Users with weak passwords would not be forced to change their password if the strong password requirement had been enabled after their password strength was checked.
+* Bug Fix: Remove "get_magic_quotes()" call that existed for backwards compatibility with PHP versions 5.3 and earlier.
+This function call was causing a warning on PHP 7.4.
+* Bug Fix: Warning when loading the settings page on PHP 7.4.
+* Bug Fix: Warning when loading the debug page on PHP 7.4.

+= 7.6.1 =
+* Bug Fix: Properly notate that iThemes Security requires PHP 5.5 or greater.

+= 7.6.0 =
+* Breaking Change: iThemes Security requires PHP 5.5 or later.
+* New Feature: iThemes Security now includes Security Check Pro to automatically and correctly determine your visitors IP addresses.
+Enable this scan by running Security Check and opting in to Security Check Pro or activate the Security Check Pro module in Advanced Modules.
+H/t Jeremy Voisin
+* Enhancement: Run Security Check Pro IP Detection automatically once a day.
+* Enhancement: Manually re-run Security Check Pro IP Detection from the Global Settings page.

+= 7.5.0 =
+* Breaking Change: iThemes Security requires PHP 5.4 or later.
+* Enhancement: New Lockout Template screen.
+* Enhancement: Add confirmation button to Login Interstitial Async Actions when on a different device.
+* Enhancement: Add filter to "Lookup IP" link.
+* Developer Note: There were significant changes to the internals of the iThemes Security Lockout API in this release.
+If you are using the ITSEC_Lockout class directly, all the API functions will continue to work, but will emit deprecation notices when legacy behavior is being used.
+Please update any integrations.
+* Bug Fix: Brute Force module reporting invalid logins using an email address incorrectly.
+* Bug Fix: Improve lockout compatibility with caching plugins.
+* Bug Fix: Fix admin notice not being dismissed due to a REST API route that was more narrowly defined than necessary.
+* Bug Fix: Admin Notices list did not refresh after dismissing a notice.
+* Bug Fix: Strong Passwords zxcvbn Library was not evaluating penalty strings correctly.
+* Bug Fix: Fix PHP warning if there are multiple detected proxy headers.

+= 7.4.1 =
+* Enhancement: New iThemes Sync Verb support for File Change.
+* Tweak: Add additional information about the login attempt when calling the Network Brute Force API.
+* Bug Fix: Hide Backend Bypass.
+* Bug Fix: Strict Standards error during Sync request.
+* Bug Fix: wp_die() if a login interstitial session fails to be created instead of throwing a fatal error.

+= 7.4.0 =
+* New: iThemes Security Admin Notices are now conveniently located in the new Security Messages Menu.
+Check your notices in the Security menu on the WordPress Admin Bar.
+* Enhancement: Add Security Message when a Notification Center email fails to send.
+* Enhancement: Replace Trace IP with IP Tracker Online.
+* Tweak: Remove 'DELETE' method from "System Tweaks -> Filter Request Methods"

+= 7.3.3 =
+* Bug Fix: Hide backend bypass.

+= 7.3.2 =
+* Tweak: Allow the log description column to word break for URLs or other strings with no spaces.
+* Bug Fix: Hide Backend bypass on certain Apache configurations.
+* Bug Fix: Properly return error that occurs during a backup.
+* Bug Fix: Regex warning on PHP 7.3 in the File Change module.
+* Bug Fix: Resolve warning when a user is set to "No Role".

+= 7.3.1 =
+* Enhancement: When ITSEC_DISABLE_MODULES is set, prevent hide backend from running.
+* Bug Fix: Tabnapping: Apply noopener to links instead of using blankshield script when available to prevent new pop-up blocker behavior from killing the links.

+= 7.3.0 =
+* Enhancement: Add Per-Content SSL toggle to the upcoming Block Editor interface.
+* Enhancement: Add filter to the recipients list for email notifications: "itsec_notification_{$notification}_email_recipients" and "itsec_notification_email_recipients".
+* Enhancement: Add define "ITSEC_DISABLE_TEMP_WHITELIST" to disable the Temporary IP Whitelisting for logged-in administrators.
+* Enhancement: Improve redirecting after processing a login interstitial from a front-end login form.
+* Enhancement: Add loopback IP detection to Security Check.
+* Enhancement: Detect Server IPs in Security Check.
+* Tweak: Add additional safety checks when writing to system config files.
+This will log a "Critical Issue" when the writing of an empty or partial config file is detected and prevented.
+* Tweak: Improve File Change locking to help prevent failing scans on sites with inconsistent cron scheduling.
+* Tweak: Improve "System Tweaks – Suspicious Query Strings – SQLI" to reduce false positives.
+* Tweak: Improve "System Tweaks – Disable PHP" to block PHP files in apache configurations that serve files with a trailing dot.
+* Tweak: Remove "Seznam Bot" from HackRepair List as it isn't present in the latest version.
+* Bug Fix: Include Hide Backend token when emailing a password reset URL.
+* Bug Fix: Notification Center - Only send notifications to users with an exact role match of selected roles instead of a fuzzy match based on selected capabilities.
+* Bug Fix: Error when trying to edit reusable blocks with per-post SSL enabled.
+* Bug Fix: Resolve warnings on PHP 5.2.

 = 7.2.0 =
 * Enhancement: Allow for selecting the particular Proxy header a server is configured to use.
 Improve the language to indicate the importance of configuring this setting.
 H/t Filippo Cavallarin CEO at wearesegment.com